Forex Trading is popular in Nigeria, but there are so many scam platforms targeting unsuspecting traders.

 HF Markets Account Currency: Traders in Nigeria can choose NGN, USD, EUR & JPY as base account currencies on HF Markets.

 Negative Balance Protection: HF Markets reset the account balance of traders to zero when a Trade is made by a trader which results in a loss more than what is in the trader’s account.
+This ensures you cannot lose more than the money you deposited.

 HF Markets Copy Trading: CopyTrading is supported on HF Markets, and new traders can signup as followers to copy trades of experts or experts can signup to become providers of trading strategies.
 HF Markets has a special account type for social trading, the HFCopy Account.